Re-Thinking Inverse Graphics With Large Language Models: Evaluations

 \textbf{Setting.} Following the setting of CLEVR-CoGenT, our training set consists of images of scenes containing objects with only a subset of possible attribute combinations (shape, size, material, and color).
 In the ID condition, all cubes are rendered in gray, blue, brown, or yellow, and all cylinders are depicted in red, green, purple, or cyan.
 In contrast, in the OOD condition the color palettes of the shapes are swapped.
 Spheres are consistently depicted with all eight colors under both conditions.
 We train both our proposed framework and NS-VQA, our neural-scene de-rendering baseline, on 4k images from the ID condition and evaluate them on 1k images from both the ID and OOD conditions.
 We follow CLEVR and randomly apply their set of synonyms on the categorical attributes.

-\textbf{Evaluation Metrics.} To evaluate attribute-recognition accuracy, we employ linear-sum assignment on pairwise Euclidean distances to match predicted and ground-truth objects.
-However, since attribute-recognition accuracy does not account for missing or duplicated objects, we also evaluate the method's ability to produce accurate counts by computing the mean-absolute counting error between the predicted and ground-truth object sets across scenes (\textit{Count}).
+\textbf{Evaluation Metrics.} To evaluate attribute-recognition accuracy, we employ linear sum assignment on pairwise Euclidean distances to match predicted and ground-truth objects.
+However, since attribute-recognition accuracy does not account for missing or duplicated objects, we also evaluate the method's ability to produce accurate counts by computing the mean-absolute counting error between the predicted and ground-truth object sets across scenes (\textit{Count}). \textit{L2} represents the positional L2 norm and \textit{Size}, \textit{Color}, \textit{Mat.,} and \textit{Shape} are percentages of attribute-recognition accuracy.

 \textbf{Results.} Both our proposed framework and NS-VQA achieve \textgreater 99\% accuracy on the ID condition (\cref{table:clevr}), which underscores LLMs' ability to perform comparably with domain-specific modular designs.
 However, when evaluated on the OOD condition, the shape-recognition accuracy of the baseline method drops substantially by 66.12\%, while the accuracy of our pipeline decreases by only 6.01\%.
 Notably, when spheres, observed with all colors during training, are removed from the evaluation, the shape accuracy of NS-VQA plummets further to 0.03\%.
 Illustrative reconstructions from the OOD condition can be seen in \cref{fig:clevr_samples}.